MichaelTiernan/hem/INSTALL.md

 $ make install
 ```

-After installing, reference the hem(1) manpages or dive right in with:
+After installing, reference the `hem(1)` manpages or dive right in with:

 ```sh
 $ hem init --help
 ```

-See the README file included in this distribution and the hem(1) manpage for information on hem usage.
+See the README file included in this distribution and the `hem(1)` manpage for information on `hem` usage.

-If you'd like to hack on hem, the easiest way is to run configure with the `--development` option and then put the working directory on your PATH:
+If you'd like to hack on `hem`, the easiest way is to run configure with the `--development` option and then put the working directory on your PATH:

 ```sh
 $ ./configure --development